-The region of influence (ROI) for environmental justice and child populations focuses on the BOTA LPOE; the Commercial LPOEs in Santa Teresa, Tornillo, and Ysleta; and immediate surrounding areas.
-Potential impacts with the greatest intensity and longest duration (e.g., air quality, noise, traffic, changes in economic activity) would occur near the LPOEs where changes would be implemented under Alternatives 1a or 4; therefore, environmental justice and protection of children considerations are analyzed within a respective 2-mile radius of the BOTA LPOE and Commercial LPOEs.
+The region of influence (ROI) for environmental justice and child populations focuses on the BOTA LPOE; the LPOEs in Santa Teresa, Tornillo, and Ysleta; and immediate surrounding areas.
+Potential impacts with the greatest intensity and longest duration (e.g., air quality, noise, traffic, changes in economic activity) would occur near the LPOEs where changes could be implemented under Alternatives 1a or 4; therefore, environmental justice and protection of children considerations are analyzed within a respective 2-mile radius of the BOTA LPOE and Santa Teresa, Tornillo, and Ysleta LPOEs.
 Information is also presented for Doña Ana County, New Mexico; El Paso County, Texas; and the states of New Mexico and Texas for comparison purposes.